-1. Achieve prerequisite courses for entry into postsecondary programs at Aurora College (Business

-- Administration, Aviation Business, Nursing and Environment and Natural Resources Technology); - 2.
+- Achieve prerequisite courses for entry into postsecondary programs at Aurora College (Bachelor of Science in Nursing, Practical Nurse, Business Administration, Aviation Business, and Environment and Natural Resources Technology); - 2.
 Develop writing and research skills to prepare students to be successful in the post-secondary program of their choice; - 3.
-Develop basic skills in specific subject areas using Adult Literacy and Basic Education curriculum (levels 140 to 160); - 4.
-Expand critical and creative thinking skills; - 5.
-Acquire skills, knowledge and attitudes needed to meet personal, employment or educational goals; - 6.
-Explore a range of learning experiences; - 7.
-Apply new knowledge to different situations; - 8.
-Develop career pathways leading directly to employment or entry into post-secondary programs through the study of carefully chosen courses; - Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning; - 10.
-Develop a Prior Learning Assessment and Recognition (PLAR) portfolio, which can be used for personal affirmation, employment or accredited course equivalencies; and - 11.
-Explore an alternative pathway for adult learners to earn an NWT Secondary School Diploma.
+Develop basic skills in specific subject areas using Adult Literacy and Basic Education (ALBE) curriculum (levels 140 to 160); - 4.
+Expand critical and creative thinking skills;

+5. Acquire skills, knowledge and attitudes needed to meet personal, employment, or educational goals;

+6. Explore a range of learning experiences;

+7. Apply new knowledge to different situations;

+8. Develop career pathways leading directly to employment or entry into post-secondary programs through the study of carefully chosen courses;

+9. Identify skills, knowledge and attitudes acquired through life experiences as well as course-based learning;

+10. Develop a Prior Learning Assessment and Recognition (PLAR) portfolio, which can be used for personal affirmation, employment or accredited course equivalencies; and

+11. Explore an alternative pathway for adult learners to earn an NWT Secondary School Diploma.